kera-cudmore/kera-cudmore/README.md

 ### Hackathon Projects

-I signed up for my first hackathon within weeks of starting my diploma, and it was the bet thing I've ever done!
+I signed up for my first hackathon within weeks of starting my diploma, and it was the best thing I've ever done!

 I love collaborating with others to produce a project within a deadline using sprints, it also allow me to develop agile development skills.